Buzzpod/Option-Pricing/README.md

 ([Pull request #3](https://github.com/Buzzpod/IB9JHO_Group_Project/pull/3))

 Added code for the GBM approximation of the price of the option to PricingEngine.hpp and PricingEngine.cpp which calculates the option price by constantly updating the spot price using a Geometric Brownian Motion.
 This can be used as a proxy to the analytical price of the option.

+***
+UPDATE: 21/05/23
+***
+Classes:
+All classes use the static function writeData to generate a CSV file in the same directory and write the data in it.
+1. SpotVsOptionWriter: loops over a range of spot prices and generates the corresponding option price for different expiry times using the GBM approximation
+2. ConvergenceWriter: loops over a range of number of simulations and generates the corresponding option prices of the three methods for constant parameters
+3. OptionPriceVsVolatilityWriter: loops over a range of volatility values and generates the corresponding option price for different expiry times using the GBM approximation
+4. EfficiencyWriter: loops over a range of number of simulations and and calculates the computational time of the two methods, naive and antithetic, for constant parameters
+5. ToleranceWriter: loops over a range of number of simulations and calculates the difference between the option price of each of the two methods and the GBM approximation for constant parameters